Ski/Snowboard Course Information

 First class meeting is in Varsity Gym on campus.

-If any class meeting is canceled, all dates move back one week or more.
+If 2+ course meetings are cancelled, all dates move back one week or more.

 Classes will not meet during spring break, but may meet after if necessary.